 Program Goals and Objectives

-- 2. Produce PTA’s prepared to successfully complete the National Physical Therapist Assistant Examination (NPTAE).
+- Produce PTAs prepared to successfully complete the National Physical Therapist Assistant Examination (NPTAE).

-- 3. Develop and deliver an integrated academic program leading to the successful completion of the guidelines developed by the Higher Learning Commission of the North-Central Association of Colleges and Schools, The Commission on Accreditation in Physical Therapy Education (CAPTE), and the Normative Model of Physical Therapist Assistant Education: Version 2007.
+- Develop and deliver an integrated academic program leading to the successful completion of the guidelines developed by the Higher Learning Commission of the North-Central Association of Colleges and Schools and the Commission on Accreditation in Physical Therapy Education (CAPTE).

 Graduates will be able to: